-On the surface it's a good plan and it worked well for me.
-However, there are two schools of thought about this and this page covers the pros and cons of the introductory free life coaching session.
+On the surface it's a good plan and it worked well for me until it didn't!
+However, there are two schools of thought about this and here I cover the pros and cons of the introductory free life coaching session.
 You can also preview my guide on Mastering The Coaching Discovery Session, which I'm happy to say has had some great reviews.

-Having a website that looks pretty and gives lots of information about what you do and how you coach is one thing.
-Having a website that is easily found by the search engines when people are looking for a coach, and is written in such a way that it attracts life coaching clients and sales can be quite another.
+Having a website that looks pretty and gives lots of information about what you do and how you coach is just the beginning.
+Having a website that is easily found by the search engines when people are looking for a coach, and is written in such a way that it attracts and engages prospective life coaching clients can be something else.

-You'll find lots of helpful information for your coaching website and tips on making sure your website engages your visitors in Life Coaching Websites.
+You'll find lots of helpful information for your coaching website and tips on making sure it will do it's job in attracting clients in Life Coaching Websites.

 And do have a look at Website Mistakes, for 14 things NOT to do when creating your website.

-Being a guest blogger or commenting on someone else's blog can be a creative way of getting known and recognised as a life coach who has something worthwhile to say.
+Being a guest blogger, writing articles for or commenting on someone else's blog, can be a creative way of getting known and recognised as a life coach who has something worthwhile to say.

 Your post will invariably include a link to your website which can earn your extra visitors and even clients.

-However, there are (of course) tips and traps you need to be aware of if your words of wisdom are to enhance rather than inhibit your reputation - not to mention your standing with Google and the other Search Engines (yes there is more than one!).
+However, there are (of course) traps you need to be aware of if your words of wisdom are to enhance rather than inhibit your reputation - not to mention your standing with Google and the other Search Engines.

 Sometimes it really does pay to advertise!
-Basically, how Adwords works is that each time someone clicks on your AD it goes to a website page designated by you to promote your coaching and hopefully engage with you for more information or to take the action you want such as signing up for an introductory session.
+Basically, how Adwords works is that each time someone clicks on your AD, it goes to a website or landing page designated by you to promote your coaching.
+This is intended to encourage people to contact you for more information or to take the action you want, such as signing up for an introductory or discovery session.

 There are lots of forums for life coaches on Facebook and LinkedIn where you can start a discussion or comment on someone else's post and promote yourself as a coach.

 Beware!
-Not all forums will be useful to you.
+Not all forums will be useful to you as a marketing idea.

-If you are thinking of engaging a coach marketing consultant do check that they have successfully worked with coaches.
-Check that the marketing method they teach is something you enjoy or at least find a pleasurable challenge rather than one that may cause you stress and may not get the results you need.
+If you are thinking of outsourcing your marketing and engaging a marketing consultant, do check that they have successfully worked with coaches.
+Check that the marketing method they teach is something you enjoy, or at least find a pleasurable challenge, rather than one that may cause you stress and may not get the results you need.
 One size definitely doesn't fit all when it comes to a life coach marketing plan.